 The Electronic Remittance Advice (ERA), or 835, is the electronic transaction that provides claim payment information.
 These files are used by practices, facilities, and billing companies to auto-post claim payments into their systems.

-You can receive your 835 files through your clearinghouse, direct connection, or download them from the Electronic Payments & Statements app on Link.
+You can receive your 835 files through your clearinghouse, direct connection, or download them from the Optum Pay app in the UnitedHealthcare Provider Portal.

-- Sign up for EPS to enjoy faster payment through direct deposit to your bank account and printable online EOBs on demand.
-Note: If you don’t enroll in EPS, you’ll receive unconsolidated 835 files (a file for each check you receive) and will continue to receive paper EOBs in the mail.
+Sign up for Optum Pay to enjoy faster payment through direct deposit to your bank account and printable online EOBs on demand.
+Note: If you don’t enroll in Optum Pay, you’ll receive unconsolidated 835 files (a file for each check you receive) and will continue to receive paper EOBs in the mail.

 ACH, EFT: Automated Clearinghouse (ACH) is used interchangeably with Electronic Funds Transfer (EFT).
 ACH allows payment through the electronic transfer of funds into a bank account that the customer designates.

 EFT 835: UnitedHealthcare's "EFT 835" is a HIPAA-format file ASC X12 combined 005010X221 and 005010X221A1 standard that may merge multiple individual 835s sent on the same day by Tax ID or NPI number.
 The EFT 835 ties to the ACH payment for that day's EPS/Optum Pay deposit to your bank account.
 This facilitates receipt and tracking of payment for multiple claims.